vvaidy/sgsend/README.md

 SendGrid is a email service provider that supports a range of language interfaces to send email.
 Details at www.sendgrid.com

 sgsend is a simple Python utility that allows you to send email from the unix command line via the Send Grid service.
+Of course this is only useful if you don't already have a mail transport mechanism installed on the machine, which is the case on my Mac as well as on most of the cloud servers that I install.
+I find it easier to skip setting up postfix etc on my machines and use sendgrid instead.

+I use this on my macs and on several different Linux configurations that have Python 2.x installed.
+YMMV.

 ## Disclaimer and License